|

 Its a horrifying thought

-to realize that two men, both of whom know they are headed straight for hell,
+to realize that these two men both know they are headed straight for hell

 Now, if they were asked why this